LORD-MicroStrain/mip_sdk/docs/miscellaneous.md

 ### suppress_ack parameters are not supported

-Some commands accept a parameter named `suppress_ack` which acts to prevent the standard ack/nack reply from being returned by the device, e.g. the 3DM Poll Data command.
-Use of this parameter is not directly supported by the MIP SDK and will cause the command to appear to time out after a short delay.
+Some commands accept a parameter named `suppress_ack` which prevents the standard ack/nack reply from being returned by the device, e.g. the 3DM Poll Data command.
+Use of this parameter is not fully supported by the MIP SDK and will cause the command to appear to time out after a short delay.

 If you wish to use this feature, (i.e. just send the command without waiting for an ACK/NACK),